Martin Gilbert (businessman): Early life

-Born in Malaysia, Gilbert was educated at Robert Gordon's College, Aberdeen, and the University of Aberdeen and has an LLB in Law and an MA in Accountancy.
+Born on 13 July 1955 in Kuala Lumpur, Malaysia, Gilbert was educated at Robert Gordon's College, Aberdeen, and the University of Aberdeen and has an LLB in Law and an MA in Accountancy.
 He was in the same year of law school at the University of Aberdeen as Alistair Darling.

 Career

 Gilbert co-founded Aberdeen Asset Management in 1983.

 Gilbert received an honorary doctorate from Heriot-Watt University in 2014 and was elected a Fellow of the Royal Society of Edinburgh in 2017.

 In March 2017, a merger between Standard Life and Aberdeen Asset Management was announced.
 At the time, the merger created the UK’s largest asset management firm, and the second biggest in Europe.

-In December 2019, Gilbert stepped down from the board of Standard Life Aberdeen (SLA) and is expected to leave SLA altogether in September 2020.
+In November 2019, Gilbert was appointed chairman of UK-based neobank Revolut.
+The next month, he stepped down from the board of Standard Life Aberdeen (SLA) and left SLA altogether in September 2020.
 In 2020, Gilbert was named as chairman of the Oil and Gas Technology Centre (OGTC), now the Net Zero Technology Centre, for the energy industry.